Nevenall/sufficient-reason/System/Magick.md

 ## Realities & Localities

-  There are no neutral spaces in the Ascension war and most places are closely aligned to the technocatic consensus.
+  There are no neutral spaces in the Ascension war and most places are closely aligned to the technocratic consensus.

   Locality is a trait representing how strongly aligned a place is with it's ruling reality and consequently, how strongly reality will resist your workings within it.

-### Sanctums and Desemines
+### Sanctums and Demesnes

   To aid their workings mages sometimes find or build localities that are friendly to their focus.